Blogs

 emergency room near me no insurance

-Can an Emergency Room Deny a Patient Services For Not Having Insurance?
+Can an Emergency Room Deny Services to an Uninsured Patient?

-What Does It Mean if a Patient is “Uninsured”?
+What Does It Mean When a Patient Is “Uninsured”?

 Typical Demographics of Uninsured Patients

-Most are adults from working, low-income families.
-People of color and noncitizens are more likely to be uninsured.
-According to the Kaiser Family Foundation, “the uninsured rates for nonelderly Hispanic (18.0%) and American Indian and Alaska Native people (19.1%) are more than 2.5 times the uninsured rates for White people (6.6%).”
+Most uninsured patients are adults from working, low-income households.
+Racial and ethnic disparities are well-documented.
+According to the Kaiser Family Foundation, uninsured rates among nonelderly Hispanic individuals (18.0%) and American Indian or Alaska Native populations (19.1%) are more than 2.5 times higher than the uninsured rate among White individuals (6.6%).

-The Emergency Severity Index (ESI) Scale: Breaking Down the Costs
+The Emergency Severity Index (ESI) Scale and Cost Implications

 Emergency Severity Index (ESI) Scale